 See what's available in the following documents:

 You can have up to three sets of books on loan to your group at any one time.
 If there is a title that you would like to read which is not on the list, you can recommend it to us and we will consider it for inclusion next time we refresh the collection.

 You can find out more information in this reading group membership factsheet (pdf format, 156Kb)

-To join the service, please complete the membership form (doc format, 116Kb), complete it and hand in at any Oxfordshire library
+To join the service, please complete the membership form (doc format, 116Kb) and hand in at any Oxfordshire library

 Reading groups in libraries

-Oxfordshire Library Service runs reading groups for adults in some libraries.
-The groups usually meet monthly for six months of the year, and focus on contemporary fiction.
+Oxfordshire Library Service runs monthly reading groups for adults in some libraries.

 For more details about individual groups, please contact the libraries direct: